7 Best Left Handed Bass Guitars 2022 (For All Budgets!)

 Best Cheap Left Handed Bass Guitar

-What I Like/Dislike About The Sawtooth EP ST-PB
+What I Like/Dislike About Harley Benton Basses

 Like:

-• Good quality and features for a low price.
+- Good quality and features for a low price

 Dislike:

-• Brand snobs may not approve.
+- Brand snobs may not approve.

-3. Ibanez GSR200BL
+2. Ibanez GSR200BL

 Best Beginner Left Handed Bass Guitar

-The trusty Ibanez GSR200BL was actually the first bass that I picked up probably 15 years ago.
+The trusty Ibanez GSR200BL was actually the first bass that I picked up probably 20 years ago.
 Although you guys are lucky because back then it was only available in a boring gloss black color, whereas now it comes in a gorgeous satin walnut finish.

 It is an ideal choice for beginners thanks to its compact and lightweight nyatoh body and slim maple neck profile.
 Plus, the inclusion of both precision and jazz bass style pickups makes the GSR200BL a really versatile guitar, well suited to a wide variety of musical styles.